eclipse-archived/ceylon-lang.org/documentation/1.2/tour/initialization.md

 In order to make it possible for the compiler to guarantee definite initialization of attributes, Ceylon imposes some restrictions on the body of a class.
-(Remember that Ceylon doesn't have constructors!)

 Actually, to be completely fair, they're not strictly speaking _restrictions_ at all, at least not from a ceylonic point of view, since you're actually allowed *extra* flexibility in the body of a class that you're not allowed in the body of a function or getter declaration!
-But compared to Java, there's some things you're not allowed to do.
+But, at least compared to Java, there's some things you're not allowed to do.

 First, we need to know that the compiler automatically divides the body of the class into two sections: